 Of course, there is more to it than how you prefer to spend your time.
 Where and how you get your energy, though, is at the foundation of your personality type.

 I’m an INTJ.
-If you have no idea what that means, then this is the best place for you to start.
+If you don’t know what that means, this is the best place for you to start.

 INTJ is my personality type.

 There are many personality tests out there.
 Let’s focus on the ones based on the personality type theories of Carl Jung and Isabel Briggs Myers.

 Both websites offer a free personality test and helpful resources for your personality type.
 I took the test and was surprised by the accuracy.

 Once you take a personality test, you’ll get a score of four letters.
 There are 16 different possible combinations of letters — eight introverted and eight extroverted.
 The letters represent your personality type and show whether you identify more as an introvert or an extrovert.
 Knowing your personality type is like knowing your blood type or credit score: you need to know it.

 There’s a misconception, almost a negative stereotype, about introverts.
 We’re said to be shy, quiet, antisocial, reclusive, or distant.
 Some of those characteristics may be true, but there doesn’t have to be a negative connotation.

 Introverts often are not as shy or reclusive as people might think.